 The Well will be a place where theology meets community.
 At any given time, a group of students or theologians or disciples might sit at a table inside The Well and discuss the mission of Jesus while seeing an opportunity to push away from the table and embody that mission.
 There will be communal studies of Scripture with the goal being the embodiment of the theology being discussed.
-What makes The Well unique is that, because it is literally a “gathering place” like where Jesus met the woman at a well, theology can be put into practice in the moment as “real” people from the community come in and out of the doors looking for “living water.”
+What makes The Well unique is that, because it is literally a gathering place where Jesus met the woman at a well, theology can be put into practice in the moment as people from the community come in and out of the doors looking for living water.

 We will seek to be a missional community.
 All who buy from The Well will be participating in the mission.
 When you buy a cup of coffee at The Well you are investing in the mission.
 You do so knowing that the price you paid for something, that you could have bought elsewhere, is actually going to make a difference in the world.
 This is one of the distinguishing principles that will set The Well apart from others.
 In short, The Well will exist to make money for the purpose of giving it away.
 It is consumption with a purpose.
 As the consumer consumes, he or she will be consumed in the mission.
 Think about that one for a while.

 The money will be given with great purpose and intentionality.
 Local and global communities in need will be carefully investigated and researched in a way that allows The Well to truly provide help.
 This will not simply be sending a check.
 The Well will be involved in a very intentional, hands-on process.
 The consumer community will share this mission.
-The Well will constantly show where a customer’s money is going and give consumers a chance to “go.”
-A person will be given a chance to see how “this cup of coffee” is helping “this child” to eat today.
+The Well will constantly show where a customer’s money is going and give consumers a chance to go.person will be given a chance to see how this cup of coffee helping this child today.
 That seeing might be through the maps, pictures, videos, and letters we will display on the walls or it might be through an opportunity to go and see in person.